JVResende/WhatsLab/README.md

-# Projeto WhatsLab
+# WhatsLab

-### O que funciona
+### What Works

-- Quando o usuário escrever "eu" no remetende a mensagem vai para a direita da tela com o fundo verde.
+- When the user writes "Eu" in the sender, the message goes to the right of the screen with a green background.
-- Qualquer outro nome escrito em remetente a mensagem fica na esquerda.
+- Any other name written in sender the message is on the left.
-- A mensagem é enviada clicando o Enter.
+- The message is sent by pressing Enter.

-### Link Surge
+### Link to Access
 https://willing-spring.surge.sh/

-### Imagens
+### Images
 ![1](https://user-images.githubusercontent.com/102267210/178078037-351d5b62-0c68-432e-8283-14b6e42166b7.png)